wadester/wh_test_bash/README.md

 WH Test Bash Repository -- Bash test files
 ==========================================
 Wade Hampton <wadehamptoniv@gmail.com>
-0.4, 4/6/2016: Update to readme
+0.5, 7/13/2016: Updated to include some busybox options

 Summary:
 --------

-This repository contains multiple, sample Bash scripts.
-These are simple scripts that may be used as examples for writing Bash/Shell programs.
+This repository contains multiple, sample shell scripts.
+These are simple scripts that may be used as examples for writing Bash/Busybox Shell programs.

 This project may be public, but it does not yet serve any specific purpose.
 It may in the future....
 At this point it includes a bunch of sample Shell scripts, some based on Shell examples and stackoverflow....